SixSq/old.sixsq.github.com/products-and-services/nuvla-io/nuvla-io-marketplace.md

 ### Are you an app vendor looking for customers?
 {: class="text-center pb-40"}

-### Are you an infrastructure owner looking for the right apps to address you business needs?
+### Are you an infrastructure owner looking for the right apps to address your business needs?
 {: class="text-center pb-40"}

 ### The Nuvla.io Marketplace is there for you!
 {: class="text-center pb-40"}

-## We offer the integration of your app in the Nuvla.io Marketplace in October
+## Limited offer October only: the integration of your app into the Nuvla.io Marketplace
 {: class="text-center pt-40 pb-40 bg-grey-e4"}
 ### Interested?
 Get in touch!
 {: class="text-center pb-40 bg-grey-e4"}